-Unilever N.V. is the numero uno Unilever.
-It has joint custody of food and personal care products giant Unilever.
-Along with Unilever PLC, the Netherlands-based firm operates Unilever as a joint venture.
-The three companies operate as the Unilever Group, which has a single board of directors and one set of financial statements.
-Unilever holds the No. 1 spot in manufacturing dressings, savory, and spreads with brand names Hellmann's, Knorr, Wish-Bone, and Ragú.
-Its other top products include ice cream (Breyers, Ben & Jerry's), tea (Lipton), soaps (Dove, Lux), and Sunsilk (hair care).
-The company holds a leading position in laundry detergents.
-Unilever also operates tea and oil plantations.
+, the Netherlands-based Unilever N.V. operates jointly as the Unilever Group, which has a single board of directors and one set of financial statements.
+Unilever is one of the top manufacturers of dressings, savory, and spreads with brand names Hellmann's, Knorr, and Ragú.
+Its other top products include ice cream (Breyers,

-The company boasts a vast products portfolio.
-In 2008 13 of its brands logged $1 billion or more in revenue.
-These were Knorr, Hellmann's, Lipton, Becel/Flora (Healthy Heart), Rama/Blue Band (Family Goodness), Wall's/Algida (Heartbrand), Omo, Surf, Dove, Lux, Rexona (including Sure and Degree), Axe/Lynx, and Sunsilk (including Seda and Sedal).
+The company boasts a vast products portfolio consisting of 400 health and wellness brands, which include: Knorr, Hellmann's, Lipton, Becel/Flora (Healthy Heart), Rama/Blue Band (Family Goodness), Wall's/Algida (Heartbrand), Omo, Dove, Lux, Rexona (including Sure and Degree), and Axe/Lynx, among others.

 Unilever group is organized based on its four main product groups.
 Roughly 35% of its revenue is generated by personal care products, which include skin and hair care products, deodorants, and oral care products.
 Another nearly 30% comes from the food product segment, which consist of snacks, soups, bouillons, sauces, margarines, mayonnaise, salad dressings, and spreads.